kleslie33/Cybersecurity-Portfolio/README.md

 # Karissa Leslie | Cybersecurity-Portfolio
 ---
-👋 Hi, I’m Karissa Leslie.
+👋 **Hi, I’m Karissa Leslie**.
 I’m building a career in cybersecurity and IT with a focus on threat detection and system security.
 I hold a Security+ certification and am actively developing hands-on skills through Hack The Box and TryHackMe.
 I’m committed to continuous learning and applying what I learn to help protect digital systems.I have a Bachelor’s and an Associate’s degree in Cybersecurity, providing solid knowledge in security principles, network defense, and incident response.

 ---